simon-pfahler/colorblind/README.md

 This package is available on github: https://github.com/simon-pfahler/colorblind

-If there are any bugs, please report them there.
+If you find any bugs, please report them there.